 Trying to find a particular movie that is still in theaters?
 Maybe you want a free copy of the latest PC Game.
 Torrent sites are used by computer savvy users that have malware removal in their daily agenda.

 Keygens, Cracks, Serial Coders, all of these might be what you need but don’t be surprised when you are infected.
 In most cases, the file you are downloading could be a rogue malware installer written by a savvy programmer.

 Email is the breeding ground for a many malware.
 If you open a phishing email that is sent with an attachment, it instantly collects information within your email, mainly your address book.
 It will immediately send similar phishing emails to all of the contacts in your address book, spreading the problem.

 Practicing good browsing habits like not downloading files from shady websites or clicking links from suspicious or unknown sources can prevent malware infections to some extent.

 When it comes to an organization, preventing malware attacks needs a completely different strategy.
 There may be multiple endpoints (computers, mobile device, tablets, etc.) to protect.
 For such scenarios, you need an endpoint protection solution that offers all-around protection.

-Comodo Advanced Endpoint Protection (AEP) is such a solution that offers complete protection across endpoints.
-Comodo AEP allows only known good files to run on a device with unlimited access, enabling users to run anything on their computer without fear of infection.
-Try Comodo Comodo Advanced Endpoint Protection today!
+Xcitium Advanced Endpoint Protection (AEP) is such a solution that offers complete protection across endpoints.
+Xcitium AEP allows only known good files to run on a device with unlimited access, enabling users to run anything on their computer without fear of infection.
+Try Xcitium Advanced Endpoint Protection today!